aliciaguerra/JavaTutorials/Arrays.md

 You can invoke it by passing an array.
 For example, the following statement invokes the printArray method to display 3, 1, 2, 6, 4, and 2:

+                     printArray(new int[] {3,1,2,6,4,2});

+<h2>Returning an Array to the Method</h2>
+A method may also return an array.
+For example, the method shown below returns an array that is the reversal of another array.

+                     public static int[] reverse(int[] list) {
+                     int[] result = new int[list.length];

+                     for(int i=0; j = result.length -1; i < list.length; i++; j--) {
+                     result[j] = list[i];
+                     }
+                     return result;
+                     }

+<h2>The Arrays Class</h2>
+The java.utils.Arrays class contains various static methods for sorting and searching arrays, comparing arrays, and filling array elements.
+These methods are overloaded for all primitive types.

+- public static int binarySearch(Object[] a, Object key) Searches the specified array of an object (Byte, int, double, etc) for the specified value using the binary search algorithm.
+The array must be sorted prior to making this call.
+This returns object of the search key, if it is contained in the list; otherwise, (-(insertion point + 1))
+- public static boolean equals(long a[], long a2[])
+  Returns true if the two specified arrays of longs are equal to one another.
+Two arrays are considered equal if both arrays contain the same number of elements, and all corresponding pairs of elements in the two arrays are equal.
+This returns true if the two arrays are equal.
+Same method could be used by all other primitive data types (Byte, short, int, etc.)
+- public static void fill(int[] a, int val)
+  Assigns the specified int value to each element of the specified array of ints.
+Same method could be used by all other primitive data types (byte, short, int, etc.).
+- public static void sort(Object[] a)
+  Sort the specified array of objects into ascending order, according to the natural ordering of the elements.
+Same method could be used by all other primitive data types.